 Resident Leadership Program- provides residents the opportunity to build community and promote civic involvement within the OHA community and throughout the City of Oakland.
 The objective is to create safe forums where trust and respect can be fostered among community members to address the many concerns and challenges that residents face each day.

-Parent Ambassador Program - provides opportunities for residents to serve as leaders within the local school system.
-The participating parents serve at seven partner schools, select throughout the district, that pilot our attendance improvement and parent involvement efforts.
-The Parent Ambassadors work in partnership with OHA staff and the principals at partner school sites to identify tasks and projects that meaningfully contribute to the entire school community, with an emphasis on increasing attendance for those struggling with chronic absenteeism.
-Parent Ambassadors are role models who exhibit “good neighbor” qualities in support of the full service community school model.
+Education Ambassador Program - provides opportunities for residents to serve as leaders within the local school system.
+The participating parents serve at twelve partner schools, select throughout the district, that pilot our attendance improvement and parent involvement efforts.
+The Education Ambassadors work in partnership with OHA staff and the principals at partner school sites to identify tasks and projects that meaningfully contribute to the entire school community, with an emphasis on increasing attendance for those struggling with chronic absenteeism.
+Education Ambassadors are role models who exhibit “good neighbor” qualities in support of the full service community school model.

 Resident Leadership Center- Available to OHA residents who have completed the Neighborhood Leadership Institute and to Resident Advisory Board Members, this innovative space provides our Resident Leaders a place and resource to work to create positive changes within the City of Oakland.
 Developed by and for our resident leaders who work on civic engagement activities, these leaders have access to state of the art facilities to conduct meetings or training, participate in workshops, access computers, and obtain office support for various projects in this professional office setting.
 Staffed by Resident Leaders, the center will also be a place that nurtures community empowerment and local initiatives to create an inclusive, healthy community for all.